followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/editorPreparing.md

 <!--typeFunctionParamName1_field11-->cancel<!--/typeFunctionParamName1_field11-->
 <!--typeFunctionParamType1_field11-->Boolean<!--/typeFunctionParamType1_field11-->
 <!--typeFunctionParamDescription1_field11-->
-Allows you to cancel the creation of the editor.
+Allows you to cancel creating the editor.
 Set it to **true** and implement a custom editor if your scenario requires it.
 <!--/typeFunctionParamDescription1_field11-->
 <!--typeFunctionParamName1_field12-->editorElement<!--/typeFunctionParamName1_field12-->